-In May 2022, we filed a Prospectus Supplement for the offering, issuance and sale of up to a maximum aggregate offering price of \$80.0 million of common stock that may be issued and sold under another at-the-market sales agreement ("May 2022 ATM") with SVB Securities LLC as agent.
+In May 2022, we filed a Prospectus Supplement for the offering, issuance and sale of up to a maximum aggregate offering price of \$80.0 million of common stock that may be issued and sold under another at-the-market sales agreement ("May 2022 ATM") with SVB Securities LLC (now Leerink Partners) as agent.
 We intend to use the net proceeds from the offering to continue to fund the ongoing clinical development of our product candidates and for other general corporate purposes, including funding existing and potential new clinical programs and product candidates.
 The May 2022 ATM will terminate upon the earlier of (i) the issuance and sale of all of the shares through SVB Securities LLC on the terms and subject to the conditions set forth in the May 2022 ATM or (ii) termination of the May 2022 ATM as otherwise permitted thereby.
 The May 2022 ATM may be terminated at any time by either party upon ten days' prior notice, or by SVB Securities LLC at any time in certain circumstances, including the occurrence of a material adverse effect on the Company.
-As of May 2, 2023, \$80.0 million in capacity remains under the May 2022 ATM.
+As of July 28, 2023, \$80.0 million in capacity remains under the May 2022 ATM.

-We did not have any ATM activity during the three months ended March 31, 2023.
+We did not have any ATM activity during the six months ended June 30, 2023.

-In the three months ended March 31, 2022, we raised gross proceeds of \$30.6 million pursuant to the December 2020 ATM through the sale of 2,904,113 shares of common stock at a weighted average price of \$10.54 per share.
-The net proceeds from the December 2020 ATM were \$29.7 million after deducting underwriter commissions of \$0.9 million.
+In the three months ended June 30, 2022, we raised gross proceeds of \$10.3 million pursuant to the December 2020 ATM through the sale of 1,300,000 shares of common stock at a weighted average price of \$7.90 per share.
+The net proceeds from the December 2020 ATM were \$10.0 million after deducting underwriter commissions of \$0.3 million.
+In the six months ended June 30, 2022, we raised gross proceeds of \$40.9 million pursuant to the December 2020 ATM through the sale of 4,204,113 shares of common stock at a weighted average price of \$9.72 per share.
+The net proceeds from the December 2020 ATM were \$39.6 million after deducting underwriter commissions of \$1.2 million